Breakfast; to skip or not to skip?

 If you’re considering skipping breakfast, it’s important to listen to your body and make decisions based on your personal health needs and lifestyle.
 Some people thrive without breakfast, feeling more focused and energetic, while others might experience fatigue and irritability.

-If you do skip breakfast, ensure that your subsequent meals are well-balanced and nutrient-dense.
+To mitigate the effects of skipping breakfast, ensure that your subsequent meals are well-balanced and nutrient-dense.
 This means incorporating a variety of whole foods, including lean proteins, healthy fats, and plenty of fruits and vegetables, to cover your nutritional bases.

 Conclusion